elaifamouez/alx-low_level_programming/README.md

 0x0A.
 C - argc, argv -- Working with argc, argv.

 0x0B.
 C - malloc, free --Working with Dynamic memory allocation in C.

+0x0C.
+C - More malloc, free -- Working with Automatic and dynamic allocation, malloc and free.